wildangellisa1977/FlipperHTTP/README.md

     - Repeat the steps above for `main.py` and `urequests_2.py`, saving it to the Raspberry Pi Pico with the name `main.py`.

 You're all set!
 When you reboot your Pico W, it will run the FlipperHTTP Flash.

-## Apps That Utilize FlipperHTTP
-The following apps have integrated FlipperHTTP to enhance their functionalities:

-- **FlipStore** - A marketplace for downloading and managing apps and software on your Flipper Zero: https://github.com/jblanked/FlipStore
-- **FlipSocial** - Social media platform for the Flipper Zero: https://github.com/jblanked/FlipSocial
-- **FlipLibrary** - A Flipper Zero app with a dictionary, random facts, and more: https://github.com/jblanked/FlipLibrary
-- **Web Crawler** - Allows your Flipper Zero to crawl and interact with websites directly: https://github.com/jblanked/WebCrawler-FlipperZero
-- **FlipWeather** - Use WiFi to get GPS and Weather information on your Flipper Zero: https://github.com/jblanked/FlipWeather
-- **FlipTrader** - Use WiFi to get the price of stocks and currency pairs on your Flipper Zero: https://github.com/jblanked/FlipTrader
-- **FlipWiFi** - FlipperHTTP companion app.
-Scan and save WiFi networks on your Flipper Zero: https://github.com/jblanked/FlipWiFi

 ## Usage in `C` (flipper_http.h)